 Owner of Area Restaurant Sentenced to the Bureau of Prisons and Ordered to Pay Restitution for Crimes Related to COVID-Relief Funds

-The Internal Revenue Service, Criminal Division; United States Postal Inspection Service; and Illinois Department of Revenue, Criminal Investigations, conducted the investigation.
-Assistant United States Attorneys Darilynn J. Knauss and Katherine G. Legge represented the government in the prosecution.
+The Internal Revenue Service, Criminal Investigation investigated the case.
+Criminal Chief Darilynn J. Knauss represented the government in the prosecution.